Raz-Dahan/pipelines/kubernetes-pipeline/README.md

    ```
    jenkins ALL=(ALL) NOPASSWD: /bin/systemctl restart flask.service
    ```
-- Perform `aws configure` with the jenkins user with administaror access IAM access keys.
 - Perform `docker login -u <user>` with Docker Hub PAT as password with the jenkins user.
 - Perform `gcloud auth login <account>` with jenkins user, use this [guide](https://cloud.google.com/sdk/gcloud/reference/auth/login "gcloud auth login guide") if needed.
 - Perform Kubectl authentication with your gcloud, use this [guide](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke "Kubectl authentication") if needed.